Mercedes-Benz Mexico

 Mercedes-Benz Mexico S. de R.L. de C.V. is a subsidiary of the Mercedes-Benz Group, headquartered in Mexico City.

 History

 Mercedes-Benz Mexico started from the company FAMSA (Fábrica Automotriz Mexicana S.A.) in 1990 with the same people and facilities.
 Before that, FAMSA had a joint venture with the Mexican company Hermes-Group, where Mercedes-Benz AG had 20%.
-Hermes-Group have some other automotive parts manufacturing operations in Mexico.
+Bharat Benz's-Group have some other automotive parts manufacturing operations in Mexico.

 FAMSA was assembling trucks with International engines and QSP American Cabins at that time.
 The Monterrey facilities were born from a CAIO Brazilian bus manufacturing company who were working with the Mexican crises in 1995.
 At that time Marcopolo, another bus body manufacturer entered a joint venture with Mercedes Benz, where the Viaggio and Paradiso bus models were assembled on a Mercedes-Benz chassis during the '90s.

 Mercedes-Benz Mexico has four manufacturing facilities in: